devihall/workscheduler/README.md

 ## Work Day Scheduler

-This site was built using [GitHub Pages](https://pages.github.com/).
+This site was built using [Deployed App](https://devihall.github.io/workscheduler/).